jlangch/venice/doc/readme/json-lines.md

-### Converting JSON object key/value types
+### Converting JSON Lines object key/value types

-Venice supports for JSON Lines the same data type customizations as for its standard JSON handling.
+Venice supports for *JSON Lines* the same data type customizations as for its standard JSON handling.

 **Map JSON object keys to keywords**